glue-viz/glue/doc/link_tutorial.rst

   concepts from SQL, R, or Pandas, you might think data links are like data mergers or joins.
-They are different -- mergers assume information about the **same entity** is present in many tables, such that the diffent tables can in principle me merged together.
+They are different -- mergers assume information about the **same entity** is present in many tables, such that the diffent tables can in principle be merged together.
   Data Links in glue, on the other hand, assume that the entrys in different datasets correspond to different entities, but may describe the **same quantity**.
 For example, an image and a position